vnkt2005/ansible/setup/Ansible Controller Machine Setup.md

     ```sh
     $ansible --version
     ```
-12. Create hosts file in ansible-projects folder as follows in the controller virtual machine.
+12. Create hosts file and playbook.yml in ansible-projects folder as follows in the controller virtual machine.
     ```sh
         $pwd
         /home/vagrant